Politics Has No Place In the Court Room

 This is why our founding fathers made the Judiciary branch of government separate from the Executive and Legislative branches--so it could function independently.

 A Superior Court Judge should never allow personal politics to interfere with his or her rulings and should always apply the law as articulated by the higher Courts.

-In addition, there are various ethics rules that apply to Judicial Candidates that prohibit them from expressing their personal views on various political issues.
+In addition, there are various ethics rules that apply to Judicial Candidates that prohibit them from expressing their personal views on political issues.

 With these principles in mind, I frequently get asked about my stance on various heated political topics such as abortion, gun control and immigration.
 As a State Superior Court Judge, I will have no power to pass laws nor will I be voting on any legislative bills.
 My only role will be to enforce the laws as written by the Arizona State Legislature, Arizona Constitution and the United States Constitution as articulated by the higher Courts.
 Thus, my personal opinions on these matters are irrelevant.